Cake Mix Brownies

 ingredients needed to make cake mix brownies

-While I love a good dessert made from scratch, sometimes you need those secret weapon recipes to throw together a crowd pleasing dessert in only minutes.
+While I love a good dessert made from scratch, sometimes you need those quick and fast recipes that you can whip up in no time!

 cake mix brownies in the pan